XML

 Preventing comment spam using LinkSleeve

 I have a lot of problem with comment spam on the blog as well as spamming on the trackbacks and the problem is spread widely over the blogging world.
 A lot of you turn off comments or have registration or other methods to get rid of the comment spamming.
 LinkSleeve (SLV - Spam Link Verification) is a link spam solution that checks a text for well-known URL’s in a text and tells if it contains any known spam addresses.
+This service is provided via an XML-RPC service without any licensing.

 .NET